oroinc/documentation/user/back-office/dashboards/widgets/opportunities-by-status.rst

 * **Widget title** --- the name displayed on the dashboard.
 To change the name, clear the **Use Default** check box and provide a new name.
 * **Business unit** --- select the business unit to present statistics for.
 * **Role** --- select the user’s role (e.g. a sales manager, an administrator, a leads development rep, etc.) to see statistics for.
-* **Owner** --- select the owner for the widget to see statistics for a certain user.
+* **Owner** --- select the owner for the widget to see statistics for a particular user.
 * **Date Range** --- the time for which the widget details are displayed.
 * **Excluded Statuses** --- select what status the widget should not display (e.g. Closed Won).
 * **Display data** --- choose which data to display on the chart.
 The *count* shows the number of opportunities in a particular status, and *amount* displays their total budget.